gjanesch/data-and-the-world/Readme.md

-Source for my Hugo-based blog.
-View [here](data-and-the-world.onrender.com/).
+Source for a Hugo-based blog.
+Blog is [here](data-and-the-world.onrender.com/).